Jump to start of content

 What happens if I run out of time answering a question?

-If the question time expires before an answer is selected, the question will be marked incorrect and you will be directed to the post-question survey and immediate feedback.
+Once you open a question, you’ll have four minutes to answer it.
+If the time expires before an answer is selected, the question will be marked incorrect and you will be directed to the confidence rating and immediate feedback.
 If you select an answer but question time expires before you are able to click submit, the selected response will be recorded.

 What is the content of the LKA?